Please note: Applications to the M.S. SLP program are now handled through the CSDCAS website. Please click here for complete instructions.

 The Non-Thesis Track is available for students interested in pursuing a professional career in Speech Language Pathology.
 Students in the Non-Thesis Track are required to complete a comprehensive examination which consists of a case-based and a multiple choice exam taken in the semester before the final externship.

-The Thesis Track is available for those students who are primarily interested in research in communication disorders and/or interested in pursuing a doctorate in Speech Language Pathology or related field.
-The
+The Thesis Track is available for those students who are primarily interested in research in communication disorders and/or interested in pursuing a doctorate in Speech Language Pathology or a related field.
+Interested students should begin the thesis process in their first semester by identifying a academic advisor and a topic for the project.
+See the link above for more information.

 Admission for Students Without an Undergraduate CSD Background